Boeing 737 MAX: 737 MAX 10

 Loyal customers, such as Korean Air and United Airlines, pressed Boeing to develop a variant larger than the MAX 9 in order to compete with the Airbus A321neo, of which Boeing revealed studies in early 2016.
-As the Airbus A321neo had outsold the MAX 9 five-to-one, the proposed MAX 10 included a larger engine, stronger wings, and telescoping landing gear in mid-2016.
+As the Airbus A321neo had outsold the MAX 9 five-to-one, the proposed MAX 10 included larger engines, stronger wings, and telescoping landing gear in mid-2016.
 In September 2016, it was reported that the variant would be simpler and lower-risk, with a modest stretch of 6–7 ft for a length of 143–144 ft, seating 12–18 more passengers for 192–198 in a dual-class layout or 226-232 for a single class, needing an uprated 31,000 lbf LEAP-1B that could be available by 2019 or 2020, and would likely require a landing-gear modification to move the rotation point slightly aft.

 In October 2016, Boeing's board of directors granted authority to offer the stretched variant with two extra fuselage sections forward and aft with a 3100 nmi range, reduced from the 3300 nmi range of the MAX 9.
 In early 2017, Boeing showed a 66 in stretch to 143 ft, enabling seating for 230 in a single class or 189 in two-class capacity, compared to 193 in two-class seating for the A321neo.
 The modest stretch of the MAX 10 enables the aircraft to retain the existing wing, and the Leap 1B engine from the MAX 9 with a trailing-link main landing gear as the only major change.
 Boeing 737 MAX Vice President and General Manager Keith Leverkuhn said the design had to be frozen in 2018, for a 2020 introduction.

 Boeing hopes that 737 operators and 737 MAX customers like United Airlines, Delta Air Lines, Alaska Airlines, Air Canada, Lion Air, and Chinese airlines will be interested in the new variant.
 Boeing predicts a 5% lower trip cost and seat cost compared to the A321neo.
 Air Lease Corporation wants it a year sooner; its CEO John Pleuger stated, "It would have been better to get the first airplane in March 2019, but I don't think that's possible."
 AerCap CEO Aengus Kelly is cautious and said the -9 and -10 "will cannibalize each other".

 The 737 MAX 10 was launched on June 19, 2017, with 240 orders and commitments from more than ten customers.
 United Airlines will be the largest 737 MAX 10 customer, converting 100 of its 161 orders for the MAX 9 into orders for the MAX 10.
 Boeing ended the 2017 Paris Air Show with 361 orders and commitments, including 214 conversions, from 16 customers, including 50 orders from Lion Air.